 A prefab two-classroom unit is added.

-The government enters an agreement with the Cochrane School District, whereby the school district agrees to accept all Morely’s grade 9 students as well as a limited number of elementary school children.
+The government enters an agreement with the Cochrane School District, whereby the school district agrees to accept all Morley’s grade 9 children as well as a limited number of elementary school children.

 Children from Crooked Lake and Qu’Appelle agencies in Saskatchewan begin to attend Morley.

-Nine Morley students are “integrated” into Exshaw school because it is closer to their homes than Morley IRS.
+Nine Morley children are “integrated” into Exshaw school because it is closer to their homes than Morley Residential School.

-Some high school students from the reserve attend school in Calgary under a “boarding home plan.”
+Some high school children from the reserve attend school in Calgary under a “boarding home plan.”

-Lands (Lots 8 and part of 7) that Morley IRS had been using as pasturage are added to the Stoney Reserve.
+Lands (Lots 8 and part of 7) that Morley Residential School had been using as pasturage are added to the Stoney Reserve.

 The government cancels all admissions from Saskatchewan.